Many Struggling Homeowners Not Getting The Mortgage Relief U.S. Promised

 But many homeowners still appear to be running into problems.
 Phone representatives are working remotely and hold times are long.
 Call volume is soaring.

-"Everyone's scared," says Brad Twiss, a Realtor in Portland, Ore.
+"Everyone's scared," says Brad Twiss, a real estate agent in Portland, Ore.
 He says some people he sold houses to can't get through to their lenders on the phone after waiting on hold for hours.
-Those that do, he says, "are hearing drastically different things from every individual lender."
+Those who do, he says, "are hearing drastically different things from every individual lender."
 And some are being told they have to make one of these big balloon payments to catch up at the end of the forbearance.

 "It is evolving so quickly," Twiss says.
 "Every hour, even some big banks, the website will change about what the guidance is. ...
 Everyone is just, their hair is on fire."

 Calhoun says there's another big problem at play.
-The government ordered this payment relief, but without a clear way for many lenders to pay for it.
+The government ordered this payment relief but without a clear way for many lenders to pay for it.
 "That is very much what it is," Calhoun says.
 "And the size of this is enormous."

 If you're a homeowner, the company you send your mortgage check to is often just a middleman acting as what's called a loan servicer.
-You send them a check and they hand it to somebody else: investors in mortgage-backed securities.
-If you don't send them a check, the company still needs to keep paying those investors, and if it doesn't that loan servicing company is in trouble.
-With so many homeowners getting hurt financially and asking to defer payments, this involves billions of dollars worth of payments.
+You send the loan servicer a check, and it hands the check to somebody else: investors in mortgage-backed securities.
+If you don't send the loan servicer a check, the company still needs to keep paying those investors, and if it doesn't, then that loan-servicing company is in trouble.
+With so many homeowners getting hurt financially and asking to defer payments, this involves billions of dollars' worth of payments.

 "There is panic among particularly small lenders," Calhoun says.
 He says many are in a tough spot and worried about their cash flow.
 The situation "desperately needs a solution to cover that, so they're in a position where they can help the borrowers without going bankrupt," he says.